 In the early 1940's a coeducational middle school was added to the all-girls boarding high school.
 In 1956, boarding was discontinued.

 The two divisions consolidated in 1996 in Gladstone.
 Today there are three divisions - a Lower, a Middle and an Upper School - located on 79 acres which span the Somerset-Morris County line between the Boro of Peapack-Gladstone and Chester Township.
-The school today consists of seventeen buildings which include Upper, Middle and Lower School facilities, two athletic centers, a theater and three administrative buildings.
+The school today consists of seventeen buildings which include Upper, Middle and Lower School facilities, two athletic centers, a theater and four administrative buildings.
 There are also a field lodge, five playing fields, a track, seven tennis courts and an outdoor swimming pool.